How to protect your brand in the hotel and restaurant industry

-The hospitality industry is everywhere online.
-Hotels, restaurants, and venue chains live on platforms built for visibility: Google, TripAdvisor, OpenTable, Booking.com, gift card portals, local maps, and social media.
+The hospitality industry thrives in the online world where it can be accessed across multiple platforms such as Google, TripAdvisor, OpenTable, Booking.com, gift card portals, local maps, and social media.

-That visibility comes at a cost.
+That visibility comes with risk.
 These public-facing, high-traffic profiles are easy for bad actors to spoof, hijack, or impersonate.
 Fake listings can steal bookings.
 Scam phone numbers can reroute guest inquiries.
 Impersonated ads and offers can mislead paying customers - while the brand takes the blame.

 And because bookings are time-sensitive, even small delays in reacting can lead to real losses in revenue and trust.